 - b.
 Type I IEPR Schedule and Cost.
-A type I IEPR is anticipated to commence in June 2019 and cost approximately \$55,000. - c.
+The IEPR is expected to commence in June 2019 and cost approximately \$55,000. - c.
 Model Certification/Approval Schedule and Cost.
 All of the models anticipated to be used are already certified or approved for use.

-11. Public Participation.
+11. Public Participation